filipknazo/SmarTT/README.md

 ## Notes:

 1986226009 ID of traffic light is Cukrovar to Biely Kostol.
-Real data to SUMO can be done as described here https://sumo.dlr.de/docs/Demand/Routes_from_Observation_Points.html
+Real data to SUMO can be migrated as described here https://sumo.dlr.de/docs/Demand/Routes_from_Observation_Points.html